What Is Off-the-Shelf Software?

 Sage Financial Reports

-Sage Intacct includes standard financial reports applicable to most businesses.
+Sage Intacct includes many standard financial reports applicable to most businesses.

 Advantages Cost-effective, quick deployment, standardized features, regular updates.
 High degree of flexibility, aligns with company’s specific workflows, scalable.